-During Jorgensen's seven years at SDSU, his top saxophone quartet won the state MTNA Young Artist chamber music division on two separate occasions, and his students won, placed, and received honorable mentions for their solo performances at state competition.
-In 2012, he led SDSU Jazz Ensemble I on a tour of Germany and Switzerland culminating with two performances at the Montreux Jazz Festival.
-Under Jorgensen’s leadership the SDSU/Brookings Optimist Jazz Festival more than doubled in size and built a reputation as one of the best educational festivals in South Dakota.
+Prior to his appointment at UNH, Jorgensen served as Assistant Professor of Woodwinds and Jazz at South Dakota State University.
+During his seven years at SDSU his top saxophone quartet won the state MTNA Young Artist chamber music division on two separate occasions, and his students have won, placed, and received honorable mentions for their solo performances at state competition.
+In January 2014, he had a student receive an honorable mention at regional MTNA competition in Des Moines, Iowa.
+In July 2012, Jorgensen led SDSU Jazz Ensemble I on a tour of Germany and Switzerland culminating with two performances at the Montreux Jazz Festival.
+Under his leadership the SDSU/Brookings Optimist Jazz Festival more than doubled in size and gained a reputation as one of the best educational festivals in South Dakota.

 Jorgensen is in demand as a performer, clinician, adjudicator, and lecturer.
 He has performed by invitation at regional and national conventions for professional organizations such as the North American Saxophone Alliance, College Music Society, and the National Association of College Wind and Percussion Instructors.
 He is currently a member of the Capitol Jazz Orchestra based in Concord, NH, and is lead alto of the Portland Jazz Orchestra, which is based in Portland, ME.
 He does freelance work throughout New England and can regularly be heard performing in a variety of settings in the Seacoast region.